conda-forge/conda-forge.github.io/docs/maintainer/example_recipes/maturin-abi3.md

     - LandoCalrissian
 ```

 Both `is_abi3` and `is_python_min` are provided by conda-forge's build matrix.

-This lets the
+`is_abi3` is not really about the package itself but about the Python *variant* being built
+against, and whether that variant supports the stable ABI.
+Regular CPython does, so
+`is_abi3` is `true` there and the extension is built once against the minimum supported
+Python.
+Other variants — such as free-threading CPython or PyPy — don't provide a stable
-same recipe fall back to a regular per-Python build if abi3 is ever disabled, without
+ABI, so `is_abi3` is `false` and the recipe falls back to a normal per-Python build.
+The
+`if: is_abi3` selectors are what let the same recipe handle both cases without further
-further changes.
+changes.

 `python-abi3` (when `is_abi3`): Ensures the extension is built and linked against the stable ABI.
 This package pins the abi3 toolchain so the resulting artifact is compatible across Python versions.